Sherww/CodeQG/README.md

 ## Question Generation

 - The `CodeBERT` folder contains the question generation model, which is used to generate questions for given code snippets.
+## Statistics

+- The `statistics` folder contains the code used in statistical analysis.

 ### Dependency
 - pip install torch
 - pip install transformers